What to Expect at your Yoga Therapy Session

 You should wear slightly loose, comfortable, stretchy clothing.
 Yoga is practised barefoot, so you don't need to go out and buy expensive sports shoes!
 We ask you to leave your shoes at the door.
 In cooler months you may want to leave your socks on at the beginning of class, but ask you to remove them when necessary.
 Don't worry, the room will be gently heated or cooled when necessary.

-The studio is fully equipped with mats, bolsters, straps, blankets and blocks and you will be guided how and when to use them.
-If you would prefer to bring your own mat, or any other equipment, please do so.
+I supply mats, bolsters, straps, blankets and blocks and you will be guided how and when to use them.
+If you would prefer to use your own mat, or any other equipment, please do so.

 Please disclose all limitations and health issues, and discuss with your doctor before coming along.